lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a receiver sends a SCHC ACK,
 and which window the SCHC ACK reports about in these circumstances.

-On sending a SCHC ACK, the receiver MUST increase the Attempts counter.
+Upon sending a SCHC ACK, the receiver MUST increase the Attempts counter.

-From reception of an All-1 SCHC Fragment onward, a receiver MUST check the integrity of the reassembled SCHC Packet at least every time it prepares for sending a SCHC ACK for the last window.
+After receiving an All-1 SCHC Fragment, a receiver MUST check the integrity of the reassembled SCHC Packet at least every time it prepares for sending a SCHC ACK for the last window.

-On reception of a SCHC Sender-Abort, the receiver MUST release all resource associated with this SCHC Packet.
+Upon receiving a SCHC Sender-Abort, the receiver MUST release all resource associated with this SCHC Packet.

-On expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort and it MUST release all resource associated with this SCHC Packet.
+Upon expiration of the Inactivity Timer, the receiver MUST send a SCHC Receiver-Abort and it MUST release all resource associated with this SCHC Packet.